The Last Dance (miniseries): Criticism by former teammates

+Some expressed disappointment over the omission of starting center Luc Longley in the series, including Longley himself.
+In 2021, an episode of the documentary series Australian Story, titled "Luc Longley and the missing chapter of The Last Dance", was released with Longley's response, including interviews with ex-teammates such as Pippen and Jordan.
+The documentary was a success in its own right.

+Following the positive reception of Longley’s documentary, the Bulls organization released an additional feature documentary on a key member of the Last Dance team, sixth man Toni Kukoc.
+The documentary was titled “The Waiter,” paying tribute to Kukoc’s nickname acquired in his native country of Croatia.

+Others also expressed disappointment in the lack of coverage of another starter on the Last Dance team, point guard Ron Harper.
+Harper was only included for a few seconds, talking about his time playing for the Cleveland Cavaliers in 1989 when he expressed disagreement with his coach for not assigning him to defend Jordan during The Shot, but never was shown discussing his role in the Bulls' second three-peat.
+Harper had started all 82 games during the Last Dance season.

-Some expressed disappointment over the omission of starting center Luc Longley in the series, and a 2021 episode of Australian Story was released with Longley's response, including interviews with ex-teammates such as Pippen and Jordan.
-There was also criticism on the overemphasis of Steve Kerr--a minor player on the Bulls last championship team--due to his recent success as the head coach of the Golden State Warriors, with it being compared to if ESPN did a documentary on the 1970s Pittsburgh Steelers and placed Tony Dungy (who like Kerr had a successful head coaching career but a forgettable playing career) in the same company as Joe Greene, Franco Harris, and Jack Lambert.
-Kerr himself admitted that they emphasized him more than what was needed.
+There was also criticism for the series' over-emphasis on Steve Kerr, a minor player on the Bulls' last championship team.
+Those critics alleged that the reasoning behind Kerr's over-emphasis was linked to his recent success as the head coach of the Golden State Warriors.
+Some compared it to a scenario where ESPN did a documentary on the 1970s Pittsburgh Steelers and placed Tony Dungy (who like Kerr had a successful head coaching career but a lesser playing career) in the same company as Joe Greene, Franco Harris, and Jack Lambert.
+Kerr himself admitted that the series emphasized him more than what was needed, and also did not condone the absence of Longley and Harper in the series.

+Some came to the defense of former Bulls general manager Jerry Krause, accusing Jordan of intentionally delaying the start of the production until Krause died in 2017 in order to prevent him from being able to explain his own version of events.
+Sports Illustrated questioned Jordan's narrative expressed in the series, called him “cruel”, and said that Krause deserved better treatment.

 US ratings

 For the 2019–20 television season, the show tied for fifth among adults 18–49 in the Nielsen ratings with This Is Us, averaging a 2.9 rating and 15 share.
 It also placed 55th in total viewership, averaging 6.71 million viewers.
 Variety dubbed the show's performance a "consolation prize" for ESPN given the network's struggle to find live sports.
 The series also became ESPN's most-watched documentary.